cltl/gpt-hackathon/pages/semantic_parsing.md

 See Google Drive Folder for materials and additional explanation: [Folder](https://drive.google.com/drive/folders/1D_Glq-6y9L2bwmznGSRVevZx5nBbStwK?usp=share_link)

-Please do not distribute materials beyond this hackathon, as this is work in progress to potentially be published!
-Thank you :-)
+Please do not distribute materials beyond this hackathon, as this is work in progress to potentially be published.
+Thank you!

 ## Objective
 Prompt engineering to test the structural generalization abilities of GPT-x models with a semantic representation.